edgedb/edgedb-java/docs/datamodeling.rst

 * A field must be public *or* have a valid setter if ``useFieldSetters`` is ``true`` in the client configuration.

-If a field cannot be mapped from a value within a result, it is simply ignored;
+If a field cannot be mapped from a value within a result, it is simply ignored.
-this allows the same Java type to be used for queries with different shapes.
+This allows the same Java type to be used for queries with different shapes.

 Naming strategies
 -----------------